 If you pay your taxes through withholdings and not enough is withheld, you may also need to make estimated tax payments to ensure your taxes are not underpaid.
 For more information on increasing your withholdings, making estimated tax payments, and the consequences of not withholding the proper amount of tax, refer to Publication 505, Tax Withholding and Estimated Tax.

 Special rules apply to certain non-periodic payments from qualified retirement plans.
 For information on the special tax treatment of lump-sum distributions, refer to Topic 412.
-If an eligible rollover distribution is paid to you, the payer must withhold 20% of it, unless you choose the direct rollover option.
-For more information refer to Topic 413.
+If an eligible rollover distribution is paid to you, the payer must withhold 20% of it, even if you intend to roll it over later, unless you choose the direct rollover option.
+A distribution sent to you in the form of a check payable to the receiving plan or IRA is not subject to withholding.
+For more information, refer to Topic 413.